Rakhi-Pundhir/6Companies30days/README.md

 **Q-3 (C2q3)**\
 ***IPL 2021 - Match Day 2***
 We have to just find the maximum of all subarrays here and for that we will use sliding window method.We start with the first index and increment it until we get the size of window given in the question.Till window size is less than k we keep pushing the elements for future use in a queue to get another maximum incase the window slides and earlier maximum element is not included now.So, when the size hits we calculate our maximum present at front and then remove it calculations from queue if this gave the maximum value then we slide the window.Finally, the maximum of all windows will lie on the front of this queue.

+**Q-4 (C2q4)**\
+***Brackets in Matrix Chain Multiplication***
+We use the logic that the number of multiplications when multiplying a matrix with another is equal to the number of rows* then number of columns* the number from which the total cells are obtained and then we compare for the minimum value.

+**Q-5 (C2q5)**\
+***Phone Directory***
+We have used a set from STL to store the contacts uniquely and then we traverse the string of contacts and insert all into the set.Then we traverse the given string to compare its each character with the available strings and if the character matches we add it to the answer string.In case the size of that array is zero we add a 0 to the answer string.

 **Q-6 (C2q6)**\
 ***Maximum of all subarrays of size k***